nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting an event : `delevent`

+Deletes the specified event from the event list and deletes all occurences of the event tied to persons in the address book, if any.

+Format: `delevent EVENTINDEX`

+* Deletes the event at the specified `EVENTINDEX` and all occurences of the event tied to persons in the address book, if any.
+* The event index refers to the index number shown in the displayed event list.
+* The event index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `listevent` followed by `delevent 2` deletes the 2nd event in the event list and all occurences of the 2nd event tied to persons in the address book, if any.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.